Senators make another run at passing Dream Act for young immigrants

 “This problem will not fix itself,” Graham said.
 He said the 11 million or so people in the country were able to come here because the country “looked the other way.”

-Versions of the DREAM Act have been introduced over the years and failed to pass, although it has come close a couple of times.
-Durbin, who first introduced it in 2001, has been working at its passage for so long that Graham referred to him as the “great grandfather of the DREAM Act.”
+Versions of the Dream Act have been introduced over the years and failed to pass, although it has come close a couple of times.
+Durbin, who first introduced it in 2001, has been working for its passage for so long that Graham referred to him as the “great-grandfather of the Dream Act.”

 The 2017 bill introduced Thursday would make young immigrants eligible for lawful permanent residence, a step toward citizenship.
-The immigrants must be longtime U.S. residents, are graduating from school or have a GED, are pursuing higher education or serve in the military, pass background checks, can show they are proficient in English and know U.S. history and haven’t committed a felony or other serious crime.
+The immigrants must be longtime U.S. residents who are graduating from school or have a GED, or are pursuing higher education or serve in the military.
+They must pass background checks, show they are proficient in English and know U.S. history, and demonstrate that they haven’t committed a felony or other serious crime.

-The legislation was introduced with some urgency because a group of conservative attorneys general have issued an ultimatum to President Donald Trump.
+The legislation was introduced with some urgency because a group of conservative state attorneys general has issued an ultimatum on the subject to President Donald Trump.

 They’ve demanded that by Sept.
-5, his administration stop renewing or granting temporary deportation deferrals and work permits to young immigrants through Deferred Action for Childhood Arrivals, DACA, program authorized by former President Barack Obama.
+5, his administration stop renewing or granting temporary deportation deferrals and work permits to young immigrants through the Deferred Action for Childhood Arrivals program.
+The DACA program was authorized by former President Barack Obama.

 If the deadline isn’t met, the attorneys general have promised to try to end the DACA program in court, where they have a pending legal suit against Obama’s attempts to expand the program.